-FXS and Autism: Similar But Different
+FXS and ASD: Similar But Different

 Clinical Insights into the Similarities and Differences for Diagnosis and Treatment

 Meanwhile, parents, educators and clinicians in the FX field have continued to note the similarities and differences between the two conditions so they can plan appropriate interventions based on the specific characteristics and needs of each individual.
-It was in that spirit that a well-attended panel discussion at the 13th International Fragile X Conference in Miami pondered the topic: “FXS and Autism: Clinical Insights into the Similarities and Differences for Diagnosis and Treatment.”
+It was in that spirit that a well-attended panel discussion at the 13th International Fragile X Conference in Miami pondered the topic: FXS and ASD: Clinical Insights into the Similarities and Differences for Diagnosis and Treatment.

 As the science advances, researchers and clinicians will achieve a deeper understanding of the overlap between the two conditions, and how that overlap affects both of them.
-Moderator Vicki Sudhalter, PhD, led a distinguished panel of clinicians that included Tracy Stackhouse, MA/OTR Sarah Scharfenaker, MACCC-SLP, Walter Kaufman, MD, and Richard Belser, PhD.
+Moderator Vicki Sudhalter, PhD, led a distinguished panel of clinicians that included Tracy Stackhouse, MA/OTR, Sarah Scharfenaker, MA-CCC-SLP, Walter Kaufman, MD, and Richard Belser, PhD.
 Here are the key points that came out of the panel discussion:

 - Clinicians must understand the differences between the two conditions in order to avoid misdiagnosis and improper treatment.
 Likewise, clinicians must appreciate the similarities.
-Harnessing what is known about autism in particular, given its larger cache of treatment strategies, can help advance treatment and educational plans as appropriate.
+Harnessing what is known about ASD in particular, given its larger cache of treatment strategies, can help advance treatment and educational plans as appropriate.